Awoke Genetu, Project Leader

 Rob spent eight years working on account management and product development for local area tech companies.
 He’s now a happily at-home dad, deftly managing two rambunctious little kiddos.
 Rob and his wife, Brooke, have been Project Ethiopia supporters since 2005 – when Judy and Dennis first shared their inspirational story.

 Lynnda Laurie, Treasurer

 Lynnda was the office manager for a Seattle-based environmental consulting company for 21 years.
 She met Judy and Dennis through a mutual friend and immediately knew she wanted to be involved.
 Currently she’s the President/Treasurer of her condominium HOA and the Treasurer of Project Ethiopia.

 Sally Jo Gilbert de Vargas, Secretary

-Sally Jo Gilbert de Vargas has been a public school educator and administrator for over 30 years.
-She is an Associate Minister at Interfaith Community Sanctuary, and has served on their Guiding Council for 12 years as Secretary, President, and currently as Treasurer.
-It was there she got to know Judy Sanderman and Dennis Wilkins, co-founders of Project Ethiopia.
+Sally Jo Gilbert de Vargas is a retired, 30-year public school educator and administrator.
+She is an Associate Minister at Interfaith Community Sanctuary and has served on their Guiding Council for more than 15 years.
 Sally Jo has been a volunteer, supporter, and member of the Board of Directors of Project Ethiopia since 2005.
-She is also on the Board of the Suraiya Ataur Medical Clinic for women and children in the village of Chondipur, Bangladesh, a service project of Interfaith Community Sanctuary.
+She is also on the Board of the Suraiya Ataur Medical Clinic that serves women and children in the village of Chondipur, Bangladesh.

 WANT A DEEPER CONNECTION?